Sandee004/CryptAlt-/README.md

 # CryptAlt💙
-A figma file for a mobile app design
+A crypto based app to monitor all your coins and show you the changes in price.